bastiencro/Twitometer/README.md

 •arduino uno

-•2 servo motors
+•2 NPN Transistors 2222A

-•L.E.Ds
+•L.E.Ds (for testing purposes)

-•electric resistances
+•electric resistances (I used those that were in the remotes)

-•wires
+• jumper cables

 ## Changelog
+### •V1.6.1 :
+-Connected the code to a miniature circuit : it went well
 #### •V1.5.1 :
 -Added score dependent replies : when reaching %5 == 0 the player will receive a tweet
 #### •V 1.4.2 :